Salem Radio Network News Thursday, March 19, 2026

 Audio By Carbonatix

-NEW YORK, Feb 26 (Reuters) – Agents from the U.S. Department of Homeland Security said they were searching for a missing person when they entered a Columbia University residential building on Thursday and detained a student, Columbia acting President Claire Shipman said.
+NEW YORK, Feb 26 (Reuters) – U.S. Department of Homeland Security agents misrepresented themselves as searching for a missing person when they entered a Columbia University residential building early on Thursday and detained a foreign student, the university said.

 DHS said the building manager and Aghayeva’s roommate let its agents in.
-The department did not respond to a question about whether agents had misrepresented their intentions.
+The department denied that agents had misrepresented their intentions.

-“ICE arrested Elmina Aghayeva, an illegal alien from Azerbaijan, whose student visa was terminated in 2016 under the Obama administration for failing to attend classes,” DHS said in an emailed statement.
+“ICE arrested Elmina Aghayeva, an illegal alien from Azerbaijan, whose student visa was terminated in 2016 under the Obama administration for failing to attend classes,” DHS said.

-Even during President Donald Trump’s ongoing immigration crackdown, arrests of students on campuses or in campus housing remain rare.
+Even during Trump’s ongoing immigration crackdown, arrests of students on campuses or in campus housing remain rare.

 The last arrests on the Columbia University campus occurred about a year ago, after pro-Palestinian protests, and included Mahmoud Khalil, a prominent activist who was released from a jail for immigrants three months later and continues to challenge in court efforts to revoke his U.S. lawful permanent residency green card and deport him.

-(Reporting by Maria Tsvetkova; editing by Donna Bryson and Bill Berkrot)
+(Reporting by Maria Tsvetkova and Luc Cohen in New York; editing by Donna Bryson and Bill Berkrot)

 Previous